GingerBrains/expense-tracker/README.md

 - Recurring transactions (income & expense)
 - Dashboard with charts and summaries
 - Export income and expense data to Excel
-- Profile management with photo upload
+- Profile management with photo upload (Cloudinary integration)
 - Responsive UI (React + TailwindCSS)
 - API endpoints for all major actions